Last Updated on April 29, 2026 by George Pavlopoulos

 Away from the Chora of Folegandros

 It seems to be the last veranda in the Aegean Sea, with a view towards the orange sky.
-Every traveler, sooner or later, transforms into a vacationer; the confrontation with the landscape ends in harmonization.
+Every traveler, sooner or later, becomes a vacationer; the confrontation with the landscape ends in harmony.
 However, the vacationer’s way is similar to that of the beggar: he seeks to get something in order to invest it in himself when he can no longer stand life.

 But a rocky and iron land like Folegandros can only deny charity.
 I make sure my returns to Chora are short: to steal a picture of the church on the rock, quickly cross the Castle of Folegandros, have something to eat at Sik, or drink one last cocktail at Rakentia.